radroid/auto-project-builder/README.md

 \*I will be creating a `Contributions through Code Reviews` section.

 ## Support
-I am looking for a job ooportunity in Canada.
+I am looking for a job ooportunity as a Software Developer and eventually Machine Learning Engineer in Canada.
 It would mean a lot if we could connect and discuss what we can do for each other.
 Follow and Reach out to me one of the following places!

 ![Github Follow](https://img.shields.io/github/followers/radroid?label=Follow&style=social) ![Twitter Follow](https://img.shields.io/twitter/follow/Raj_Dholakia001?label=Follow&style=social)